esl/mq-summit-page/_keynotes/the-power-of-queues.md

 tags:
   - Queues
 level: Introductory and overview
-title: "Keynote: The Power of Queues"
+title: "The Power of Queues"
 speakers:
 - _participants/david-ware.md